steventmartinez/CABLAB-R-Workshop-Series/README.md

          https://posit.co/download/rstudio-desktop/

 ## Workshop objectives:
-- Learn R syntax relating to dataframes
+- Learn how to navigate the RStudio environment
-- Get familiar with RStudio and R markdown (and more generally notebook style coding)
+- Get familiar with R markdown (and more generally notebook style coding)
-- Learn how to work with data
+- Learn how to clean data
 - Learn how to complete statistical analyses
 - Learn how to visualize data